ember-learn/guides-source/guides/v3.1.0/models/creating-updating-and-deleting-records.md

 you.
 This allows Ember Data to treat newly created records differently from existing records when saving.

-By default, Ember Data will `POST` newly created records to their type url.
+By default, Ember Data will `POST` newly created records to their type URL.

 ```javascript
 let post = store.createRecord('post', {